 For years, I’ve ordered the T-Bone and spent the evening making George Constanza-esque T-Bone jokes to my wife who humors me with a faint smile.
 She doesn’t watch Seinfeld.

 The time I left our name with the hostess as Cartwright went completely unappreciated.
-Still, there are worse places for your jokes to die than the Chop House which I was really tempted to put No. 1 except for the existence of …
+Still, there are worse places for your jokes to die than the Chop House, which I was really tempted to put higher on the list except for the existence of …

 In a former life, I was the sports editor for a small daily paper in South Alabama.
 As such, I was afforded press passes to all football games at the University of Alabama and Auburn University.